malvuln/RansomLord/README.md

 [v3 update and features] <br>
 RansomLord now intercepts and terminates ransomware tested from 49 different threat groups. <br>
 Adding StopCrypt, RisePro, RuRansom, MoneyMessage, CryptoFortress and Onyx to the victim list.<br>
-Windows event log feature -e flag will now log the SHA256 hash of the ransonmware.<br>
+Windows event log feature -e flag will now log the SHA256 hash of the ransomware.<br>

 [Generating exploits] <br>
  The -g flag lists Ransomware to exploit based on the selected Ransomware group.